status-im/nim-chronicles/tests/README.md

 should be expected.
 - **error_file**: When expecting a compilation failure, the source file where the error should occur.
+- **os**: Space and/or comma separated list of operating systems for which the test should be run.
+Defaults to `"linux, macosx, windows"`.
+Tests meant for a different OS than the host will be marked as `SKIPPED`.
 - **--skip**: This will simply skip the test (will not be marked as failure).

 ### Forwarded Options